yigiitcoskun/yigiitcoskun/README.md

 ## | New in programming
 ### - :eyes: I’m interested in Artificial intelligence, Data science.
-### - :seedling: I’m currently learning everything. :bow:
+### - :seedling: I’m currently learning everything.
-### - :dizzy: I love also playing bass, basketball, coffee :coffee:
 ------------------------------------------

 ## How to reach me